WinEventLogLib Package

 A typical use has three stages:

 - Declare two enumerations — the event IDs and the categories — anywhere in the project.
-The values you assign become the numeric Event ID and Category columns visible in
+The assigned values become the numeric Event ID and Category columns visible in

 eventvwr.msc. - Register once, with administrator rights, at install time.
 Construct an EventLog instance and call Register; this writes the source key under